Invariants and K-spectrums of local theta lifts: The Geometry of theta lifts of nilpotent orbits

 \item Theta lifting of nilpotent orbits preserves closure relation, i.e. if $\cO_0 \subset \overline{\cO}$ then $\theta(\cO_0)\subset \overline{\theta(\cO)}$. \end{enumerate} \end{thm}

-We refer to Table \ref{tab:noncpt1} where $W$ is written as a product of matrices.
+We refer to Table \ref{tab:noncpt1} where $W$ is written as a product of matrix spaces.
 Let $W^\circ $ be the open dense subset of elements in $W$ whose every component has full rank.
 Before we discuss the finer structures of orbits, we state following lemma.